ibm-cloud-docs/databases-for-etcd/connecting-external.md

 -X POST -d '{"name": "ibm_cloud_59699685_b95e_4afe_9d39_7464c228563c", "password": "$PASSWORD"}'
 ```

 The `version` path parameter depends on the minor version of etcd running on your deployment.
-You can find the minor version on your [deployment's _Overview_ page](/docs/databases-for-etcd?topic=databases-for-etcd-dashboard-overview).
+You can find the minor version on your [deployment's *Overview* page](/docs/databases-for-etcd?topic=databases-for-etcd-dashboard-overview).
 If you are running etcd 3.2, use `v3alpha` in the endpoint.
 If you are running etcd 3.3, use `v3beta` in the endpoint.
 Version information and example commands are in the [etcd documentation](https://etcd.io/docs/v3.4.0/dev-guide/api_grpc_gateway/).
 Refer to the [etcd Swagger API definitions](https://github.com/etcd-io/etcd/blob/master/Documentation/dev-guide/apispec/swagger/rpc.swagger.json) for a full reference.

 ## TLS and self-signed certificate support
+{: #tls-ssc-support}

 All connections to {{site.data.keyword.databases-for-etcd}} are TLS 1.2 enabled, so the method you use to connect needs to be able to support encryption.
 Your deployment also comes with a self-signed certificate to verify the server upon connection.

 ### Using the self-signed certificate
+{: #using-ssc}

-1. Copy the certificate information from the _Endpoints_ panel or the Base64 field of the connection information.
+1. Copy the certificate information from the *Endpoints* panel or the Base64 field of the connection information.
 2. If needed, decode the Base64 string into text.
 3. Save the certificate  to a file.
 (You can use the Name that is provided or your own file name).
 4. Provide the path to the certificate to the driver or client.

 ### CLI plug-in support for the self-signed certificate
+{: #cli-plugin-support-ssc}

 You can display the decoded certificate for your deployment with the CLI plug-in with the command `ibmcloud cdb deployment-cacert "your-service-name"`.
 It decodes the base64 into text.
 Copy and save the command's output to a file and provide the file's path to the driver or client.